pramnora/NodeJS/README.md

 ...the output result should display as...
 3

+**NODEJS, ADVANTAGES OVER VANILLA JAVASCRIPT**

+It's possible to create...

+- your own web server in just merely 7 lines of NodeJS code (you can run web pages)
+- your own chat program
+- etc.

 ## NOTES

 **NOTE: (1)**: Where do I go to both download/install NodeJS for FREE?